 Are hydraulics part of your build responsibility?

-The Global 400mp increases throughput while improving quality in each of these situations.
+The Global 400mp cuts rework and warranty costs while increasing throughput and improving quality in each of these situations.

 All wrenches but the Holding Tools come with options for:

 The Holding Tool Technology wrenches come with the pin and spring dovetail only.

 With the traditional pin and spring dovetail and the Quick Change dovetail, you have access to well over 200 interchangeable heads.
 Every head that we make fits on every wrench that we make that is equipped with either the traditional dovetail or the Quick Change dovetail.
 Unlike competitors, there is no need to buy multiple wrenches within the same torque range to accommodate multiple fastener sizes within that torque range.

 The Global 400mp is remarkably simple to use and has a very short learning curve.

 Customers often ask, what is the primary difference between the Global 400 and a Global 400mp?
 After all, both have similar operations and both can support up to 4 operators working with one controller.
 The difference is simple.
 If you have an operator with a lot of tools in one station, the Global 400 is the ideal solution.
 If you have up to four operators in an assembly cell, then the Global 400mp is likely to be the best choice.
 Why?